TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 = Product Types <prod>

-These are what we get when take @definition_of_cartesian_product of other, simpler types.
+These are what we get when we take @definition_of_cartesian_product of other, simpler types.
 The purpose of product types is to define data, that has multiple smaller components.
 For example:
 - A `Point` on a 2D grid which has 2 integer components.
 - A `Profile` representing a profile on a dating app, which would contain the person's name, their age, some images and more information about them.
 We will be using the first example to keep things simple.
 - Complex Numbers can be thought of as having 2 components, real and imaginary.

 The first way to create a product, which is something we have already seen before is a tuple.
-As our example we will consider the type `(Integer, Integer)` which we are supposed to interpret as the the set of points on a 2-dimensional lattice. where the two `Integer`s represent the x and y coordinates of a point on the lattice.
+As our example we will consider the type `(Integer, Integer)` which we are supposed to interpret as the set of points on a 2-dimensional lattice where the two `Integer`s represent the x and y coordinates of a point on the lattice.

 And we can extract components using `fst` and `snd` functions.
 (Note `Point` is just a synonym for `(Integer, Integer)`).